isomerpages/govtech-gobusiness-main/_run-and-grow/9-gebiz-alerts.md

 ## GeBIZ Alerts

 Give your business that extra edge by subscribing to GeBIZ Alerts.
-Just sign in to GoBusiness with your CorpPass to receive alerts of Government procurement opportunities posted on the Government Electronic Business (GeBIZ).
+Just sign in to GoBusiness with your Corppass to receive alerts of Government procurement opportunities posted on the Government Electronic Business (GeBIZ).
 It’s easy, fast and FREE.

 <p>
 {% include button.html text="Login to Subscribe for GeBIZ Alerts Now!" src="https://www.gobusiness.gov.sg/gebiz-alerts/sso-login" type="primary" %}